 - Pour the tea into the teacups and enjoy your tea!

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 They don’t have the greatest selection of Ceylon black teas, but a few decent options are available.
-This 1 lb. bag of orange pekoe tea from Davidson’s Tea provides the best value on Amazon, in my opinion.
+This 1 lb. bag of orange pekoe tea from Davidson’s Tea provides the best value on Amazon, in my opinion:

 My favorite option and the best value overall is the St. Coombs Dimbula Ceylon Tea from Culinary Teas.
 It’s a high-grown variety selling at a very affordable price.